-Prague, Czech Republic – An absolute bliss for some tourists, an excruciating headache for residents.
-We present: the beer bike.
+Prague, Czech Republic – An absolute bliss for some tourists, an excruciating headache for residents, we present: the beer bikes.

 But carelessly pedaling through the cobbled streets of Prague’s old town might soon be a thing of the past.
 According to local media, the Prague City Hall is considering implementing a ban on the controversial beer bikes operating in the historic city center.

 Czechs might be the heaviest beer drinkers in the world, locals have long been expressing their frustration about this new phenomenon, which appeared a few years ago, arguing they consistently blocked traffic and encroached on bicycle lanes.
 Residents also complained about the noise and disorder created by these beer bikes, that often come with a disturbingly efficient stereo and bright LED lights.

 Municipal councilors of Prague’s 1st district – which encompasses the old city center – have been advocating to regulate the beer bikes for some time, attempting to hand out fines in the open areas where alcohol consumption is legally forbidden.
 Nevertheless, beer bikes, that can carry from 12 to 16 people ready to pay roughly 350 euros for a one-and-a-half-hour ride, kept popping up at an increasing rate.

 But Prague 1 isn’t alone anymore, and has received the support from the main municipal office of the Czech capital.
 Arguing that “alco-tourism doesn’t belong in Prague”, the municipal office of Prague 1 announced that it will “forbid this loud entertainment”.
 If passed, the ban could come into effect by the start of next summer.
 A new “beer bike prohibition label” would be added to existing signs prohibiting the entry of trucks and large vehicles in certain areas.